Are there Guidelines for doing Apologetics?

 - Don’t be afraid to take a chance

 - Perhaps the best place to do apologetics is in your head.
-Think of a situation, a scenario that you need to have an answer for, and develop an answer.
+Think of a situation, a scenario that you need to have an answer for and develop an answer.
 Practice in your mind.
-Try and corner yourself and then get out of it.
+Try to corner yourself and then get out of it.

 - Read books that deal with what you need to know

 - The knowledge of others is invaluable.
 Isaac Newton said, "If I have reached the stars, it is because I have stood on the shoulders of giants."
 In other words, he learned from others.

 Basically, the guidelines are common sense.
 All you have to do is try--don’t worry about failure, keep going, pray, and trust God.
 It works.